kgbercan/swift-tutorial/Types.md

   // to change the value of a key airports["GIG"] = "Rio de Janeiro"

-  // you can change it like this too, which also returns the old value
+  // you can also chang it like this, which also returns the old value
-  // if the key doesn't exist, it will be created and the method will return nil val new = airports.updateValue("Miami", forKey: "MIA")
+  // if the key doesn't exist, it will be created and the method will return nil airports.updateValue("Miami", forKey: "MIA")

+  // the print method prints "ugly" :) print(airports)

   // to find a value using a key let loc = arCodes[978]